Action on Smoking and Health: Campaigns

 From 2012 onward ASH Wales campaigned for all 22 local authorities in Wales to introduce smoke-free policies in their children's playgrounds.
 To date, 20 out of 22 local authorities have implemented voluntary bans in their local playgrounds, with another currently in the process of implementing a ban.

 ASH Wales played an instrumental role in the Welsh Government's decision to enforce a ban on smoking in cars with children.
 Smoking in a private vehicle when someone under the age of 18 is present became illegal in England and Wales on 1 October 2015.

 The Filter Project

 The Filter is the youth project of ASH Wales which delivers quit smoking support and prevention for children and young people aged 11–25.
 The Filter provides workshops and quit smoking programmes delivered by smoking cessation advisors.

 The Filter Project was launched in 2013 as a result of funding from the Big Lottery Fund.
 Since then The Filter has delivered its workshops and cessation support to more than 6,000 people across Wales.
 From 2015 The Filter became part of an Erasmus+ funded partnership bringing together organisations from five different EU countries with the aim of reducing tobacco consumption across all of the nations.
 This partnership will examine the potential of The Filter to work on a transnational basis.
+By 2018, The Filter has helped reduce the smoking rate among 15-16 year olds in Wales by 13.5% to 8.5%, it engaged with 12,500 youths at more than 250 events.